Arthurisme/TimeMachineAlpha/README.md

 cd /Frontend/QuickStart/
 npm install (to install angular2 dependencies - you need Internet connection for this) npm start (to start the Web application)

+# About Unreal engine :
+Unreal engine is free to use, but you must pay a royalty equal to 5% of all worldwide gross if you have gross revenue more than $3000 per 3 months , see:  https://www.unrealengine.com/eula
+The projects implementation using Unreal engine: all codes under /Game-VR-Unreal.
+If you want to use Unreal engine based on per seat price without royalty, you need to contact with Unreal youself.
+If you want to me to develope VR function for web and mobile based on this repository, you don't need to pay Unreal again, Because I will paid by per seat as a commercial developer.

+# License
+MIT License.